matthewbowling123/PID/README.md

 # PID Project
 For this project we were asked to make a project that uses PID in some way.
 We choose a simple but difficult project.
 A box with a wheel in which a photointeruptor wuld read the amount of rotationd and display on an LCD screen.
 A rotary ecoder would be used to change the wheels speed.
+## Milestones
+4/21

+Start planning to figure out what we're going to do.And start cad

+4/28

+Have CADprototype made,other person work on code

+5/4

+Start printing the box and run into problems with design, other person still researches code and helps the other person as they need.

+5/11

+Have coding ideas, if you don’t keep researching there a good chance that your not close in coding.
+Have an updated version of the PID design.

+5/18

+Fix any problems with coding and if there's any problem with the box get it done

+5/25

+Fix any problems with the code

+6/2

+Have Project done

 ## CAD
 [Here is a link to our CAD](https://cvilleschools.onshape.com/documents/add9f72dd6248fd21fa5ebc4/w/ac75cde634b3c854afb69390/e/851fd580e5be618cd14de4cc)
 ![Screenshot 2023-05-31 150505](https://github.com/matthewbowling123/PID/assets/112979288/a2c612d7-2942-46ae-8800-166f9458ef86)